Cacti/documentation/Command-Line-Scripts.md

     Added Node node-id: (23)

 As no `--parent-node` was given, this host is directly added to the tree itself.
-If you wish to add a host to a (sub)header, please specify as follows
+If you wish to add a host to a (sub)header specify as follows

     shell>php -q add_tree.php --type=node --node-type=host --tree-id=6 --parent-node=21 --host-id=1